JeremyCorren/coms-1004/README.md

-# coms-1004
+## coms-1004

-programming projects in intro to computer science and programming in java
+Programming projects for COMS W1004: Intro to Computer Science and Programming in Java

-Contents
-- drunkard
+- Drunkard
-- credit-card
+- CreditCard
-- bulls-and-cows
+- BullsAndCows
-- black-jack
+- BlackJack
-- effects
+- Effects